papabearsoftware/eks-lambda-deployer/README.md

     "cluster": "eks-staging",
     "rollback_on_fail": true,
     "deployment": "sample-app",
+    "namespace": "default",
     "tag": "whatever the new image's tag is"
 }
 ```

+`cluster` must be a context defined in the kubernetes config file

 ## TODO

 Decide best way to store and retrieve kubeconfig
+ - B64 encode flattened kubeconfigs into Parameter Store parameter
+ - `cluster` in JSON should be the name of the context in the flattened kubeconfig

 Write all the kubernetes logic